Academic Integrity

 Progress Update:

-• Several presentations throughout year and during Celebrate Learning Week.
+- Several presentations held throughout the year and during Celebrate Learning Week.

 Recommendation: Curriculum and Technology